The "Greedy Work" syndrome: Helping the Professional Services Industry solve investment challenges

 3. How the TODAY / FUTURE investment mix works

 This section defines the TODAY / FUTURE investment process.
 We also provide an investment framework to help get the investment mix correct.

 TODAY - This is where professional services consultants are utilized to deliver a particular service.
+I will use the word "consultant" broadly, to mean consultants, lawyers, doctors, or any individual delivering a professional service.
 This could be many different services but is essentially based on some existing and practiced methodology that is tailored to meet the current client's need.
 It is very likely the majority of the consultant team has previously delivered this service.
 Most professional services firms are organized as "practices" which literally means they are practiced at delivering the service.
 The firm will make money as the difference between the consultants' bill rate and salary.
 Hence, this is why the "people as a raw material-based direct cost" analogy makes sense.

 FUTURE - This is where professional services staff and consultants are utilized to research, design, test, and roll out new services.
 Since the exact FUTURE is unknowable, placing bets on highly probable FUTURE services becomes important.
 As an example, if it costs $100k for each FUTURE bet and only 1 in 10 future bets successfully pays, that is only a 10% success rate.
 However, if the revenue payout on a single successful solution averages $10mm, then the payout rate is a very profitable 10x. [$10mm bet payout / (10 bets x $100k cost/bet)] By the way, this is a similar payout model used by private equity/investment funds that manage portfolios of companies.
 Our client businesses are generally very dynamic.
 Olivier Sibony, a former McKinsey consultant and an Associate Fellow at Oxford University said (ii):

 "Risk-taking in smaller projects... should be.... encouraged: a diversified portfolio of high-risk, high-return projects would be an extremely rational choice."